 Carrying more than twice the amount of cargo of the ships typically calling at West African ports, Maersk Line’s 4500 TEU large West Africa Maximum (WAFMAX) vessels are designed to press against port limitations in West Africa, whilst reducing port turnaround time per vessel.

-To support WAFMAX vessels calling at the Port of Onne CARES were asked to complete a Simulation Study using WAFMAX dimensions and manoeuvring characteristics.
+To support WAFMAX vessels calling at the Port of Onne CARES Group was asked to complete a Simulation Study using WAFMAX dimensions and manoeuvring characteristics.

-CARES provided vessel transit simulations planned and delivered by vessel-handling mariner experts and client observers.
+CARES Group provided vessel transit simulations planned and delivered by vessel-handling mariner experts and client observers.

 WAFMAX vessels made a successful trial call in December 2013 and have been regularly calling at Onne since May 2014.